exiang/flutter_kitchensink/README.md

 7. If everything works, you can see the flutter counter demo app running in your simulator.

+### Session
+Session store data into local permenant storage (sharedPref or file system thru `getApplicationDocumentsDirectory()`).

+Thus created an effect of session or permanent stateful stage when switch between screen or even reopen the app.

+However, they are to be use together with flutter Stateful Widget or even Riverpod for the missing reactive part.

 ### Riverpod
+This is definitely a better replacement to the default flutter `setState()` and stateful widget.

 Follows: https://riverpod.dev/docs/getting_started

 ```dart